 Your biceps tendon plays a critical role in the function of your arm.
 If yours may be injured, seek help from one of the experienced physicians and surgeons at High Mountain Orthopedics.
-Our team serves New Jersey from state-of-the-art offices in Wayne, Paramus, and Englewood.
+Our team serves New Jersey from state-of-the-art office in Wayne.
 Our biceps tendon surgery can relieve pain and restore mobility, helping you return to a functional and fulfilling life.

 Understanding Biceps Injuries